 What is Compassion?

-Compassion international is in eleven position in our List of Top 8 Charitable Organizations in United States of America.
+Compassion international is in eleven positions in our list of top 8 charity organizations in the USA.
 Compassion means “to suffer with” and is an emotional response of sympathy.
 But it’s not just a feeling.
 The feeling is combined with a desire to help.
 Because they have compassion, they want to take action and help the person who is suffering.

 Notice the last word of the definition above — “with.”
-They are called to suffer with someone, to suffer together.
+They are called to suffer from someone, to suffer together.
 This is what differentiates compassion from empathy.

 Who is Compassion International?